Make A Difference

 Do you have time during the day?

 Do you like to meet and chat with people about the plants, animals and ecosystems in the St. Charles area?
 Do you have a pleasant phone manner?
-Then volunteering at Hickory Knolls’ front desk may be for you.
-To volunteer, contact Pam Otto at 630-513-4346.
+Then volunteering at Hickory Knolls’ Guest Services may be for you.

 Are you interested in working outside?

 If volunteering in the great outdoors is more your style, step up and give nature a hand.
-Restoration Work Days take place on Saturdays from 9:00am to noon and rotate through the District according to the schedule listed below.
-To volunteer, contact Denis Kania at 630-513-4367.
+Restoration Work Days take place on Saturdays from 9am to 12pm and rotate through the District.
+Volunteers help with brush clearing, invasive species removal, seed collecting, native plantings and more!

 Frequently Asked Questions

 The amount of time varies with the position.
-Front desk volunteers commit to a minimum of one two-hour shift per week; special event volunteers commit to the length of an event, which typically last three to four hours each.
+Guest Services volunteers commit to a minimum of one two-hour shift per week; special event volunteers commit to the length of an event, which typically last three to four hours each.

 - Greet visitors